grnet/gnt-networking/docs/routed.rst

 ^^^^^^^^^^^^^^

-Here we break down all stages of networking and analyze how we connectivity is actually achived.
+Here we break down all stages of networking and analyze how we connectivity is actually achieved.
 To do so let's first assume the following:

 * ``IP`` is the instance's IP
 * ``GW_IP`` is the external router's IP